dougal/pincountpodcast.com/README.md

 This script will build the webpages, sync the audio files, then publish the webpages to the server.

 If build fails, or any audio files are missing, publish script will halt without publishing any files.

+Files are transferred via `scp` from the `build/` directory, to the server and directory defined in `config/secrets.yml`.

 TODO
 ----